AnotherKamila/bsdops/README.md

       [debops_all_hosts:children]
       freebsd
       ```
-   * You need to change the Python path used by Ansible, as it hard-codes it.
-The easiest option is to add a `group_vars/freebsd/paths.yml` with the line `ansible_python_interpreter: /usr/local/bin/python2`.
-(TODO this could be done without user fiddling.)
+   * Create the file `group_vars/freebsd/paths.yml`.
+You can copy the one in this repo.
+It contains the following variables:
+       * `ansible_python_interpreter: /usr/local/bin/python2`.
+This is the Python path used by Ansible on the host.
+Ansible hard-codes it to `/usr/bin/python`, so we need to override it.
+       * `pkg_base_path: /usr/local/`.
+The base path for things not in the base system.

 2. Bootstrap your host(s):
   Make sure that you can log in without password (`--ask-pass` doesn't work with FreeBSD).